felixbuenemann/vblob/README.md

 `keyID` and `secretID` and `auth` are used to control front-end authentication.
 If either the key or id is not present or if auth is not set to a proper auth type then authentication is disabled.
 Currently the following types are supported: "basic", "digest", and "s3". "basic" and "digest" implementation follows rfc2617.

 `debug` is used to log request and response headers to the console for debugging purposes.
 Its value is treated as boolean.

-`account_file` is the place where vblob instance stores the CloudFoundry service binding credentials.
-After a vblob service instance is provisioned in CloundFoundry, user can binding multiple CF apps to the instance.
-This file indicates vblob where to load and update the binding crendentials so that the apps can properly authenticate with the vblob instance. `account_api` controls whether the CF bind/unbind API is on/off in the instance.
-For a single node deployment, this is always set to true.
-For a multi-node deployment, only one node should turn on this switch.

 ## Usage